Last Updated on: 6th July 2023, 07:14 pm

 Why Is My Parrot Regurgitating?

-When a parrot regurgitates, it’s more of a spitting than a vomiting motion.
+When a parrot regurgitates, it’s more of a spitting than a vomiting action.
 The parrot will shake its head from side to side before expelling undigested or partially digested food.

 Regurgitation is usually a behavioral trait around bonded birds.
 However, it can happen with bonded humans, especially if the bird doesn’t have a same-species mate.

-It usually happens when parrots respond to stimulation.
+It happens when parrots respond to stimulation.
 This could be during a game, which causes the bird to become over-excited.
-Parrots may also regurgitate after being petted in certain areas.
+Parrots may also regurgitate after being petted in areas reserved for mates.

 Parrots regurgitate food for birds they’re bonded with and their young.
 Therefore, if a parrot regurgitates on you, they mistakenly see you as a mate and provide for you.

-The primary purpose of a parrot’s digestive tract is to absorb as many nutrients as possible from food.
+The purpose of a parrot’s digestive tract is to absorb nutrients from food.
 If the digestive process encounters problems, the parrot risks becoming malnourished.

 Avoid feeding the parrot junk food, like bread, French fries, and other human food scraps.
 Also, clean the parrot’s feeder to remove spoiled, wet, or moldy seeds and pellets.